Table of Contents

 Cybersecurity as a Top Priority

 As reliance on technology increases in insurance and brokerages start to shift more towards digital products and offering their services digitally, it’s a given that insurers are going to have to invest more in protecting themselves from cybercrime.

-In the earlier mentioned Deloitte survey of insurance professionals on the state of the industry, two-thirds of respondents said that they were looking to increase spending on cybersecurity in 2021.
+In the earlier mentioned Deloitte survey of insurance professionals on the state of the industry, the majority of respondents said that they were looking to increase spending on cybersecurity in 2022.